bugfender/bugfender-maui/README.md

 Setup:

- * `void ActivateLogger(string appToken, bool printToConsole)`: enables Bugfender.
-Call this as soon as the application is launched.
- * `void EnableMauiCrashReporting()`: enables crash reports.
+ * `apiUri` and `baseUri`: are used to point to a specific Bugfender instance, like a specific region or on-prem instance.
+ * `nativeCrashReporting` and `mauiCrashReporting`: enable crash reports on the native (iOS/Android) and .NET MAUI stacks.
- * `UInt32 MaximumLocalStorageSize { set; }`: change the amount of storage the log cache can take on disk.
+ * `maximumLocalStorageSize`: changes the amount of storage the log cache can take on disk.
 The size is in bytes and can be up to 50 megabytes.

+Other `BugfenderBinding` methods that let you control behavior and enable integrations:

  * `Uri DeviceUri { get; }`: the device URI can be used to see the logs of this device in the Bugfender Dashboard.
 Useful if you want to integrate Bugfender deeper in your workflow, such as showing the Bugfender URL of a device in your help desk software.
- * `Uri SessionUri { get; }`: similar to `DeviceUri`, points to the logs of the current execution of hte app.
+ * `Uri SessionUri { get; }`: similar to `DeviceUri`, points to the logs of the current execution of the app.
  * `void ForceSendOnce()`: forces the SDK to send logs for the current session.
 Can be useful if you want to inspect the logs only for some sessions.
 Take a look at `SendIssue()`.
  * `bool ForceEnabled { set; }`: forces the SDK to send logs, even if the device is disabled from the dashboard.
 Use with caution because there is no way to disable logging from the dashboard if you change your mind, prefer to enable devices from the dashboard instead.